AnhellO/DAS_Sistemas/Ene-Jun-2020/barrera-gonzalez-emilio/2do Parcial/Practica 2/README.md

 ```$python3 app.py```

 then open your web browser and access http://0.0.0.0:5000
-you'll should be able to see the index page.
+you should be able to see the index page.